$9 Billion Reasons to Meet in KC

 Just a stone's throw from the bustling Legend's Outlets, Children's Mercy Park is an 8,500-seat arena that has revolutionized the way people watch Major League Soccer.

-Home to Sporting Kansas City, the new stadium and its adjacent youth tournament complex host more than 800 events and 2.5 million visitors each year.
+Home to Sporting Kansas City, the stadium and its adjacent youth tournament complex host more than 800 events and 2.5 million visitors each year.
 And it's not just about soccer; the $175 million destination also draws concerts, lacrosse matches, rugby matches, field hockey events and more.

 CONVENTION CENTER HOTEL